zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 This document guides you to start with fhEVM by using our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).

 ## Using Hardhat with fhEVM
-To start writing smart contracts with fhEVM, we recommend use our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).
+To start writing smart contracts with fhEVM, we recommend using our [Hardhat template](https://github.com/zama-ai/fhevm-hardhat-template).
 This template allows you to launch an fhEVM Docker image and run your smart contract on it.
 For more information, refer to the [README](https://github.com/zama-ai/fhevm-hardhat-template/blob/main/README.md).

 When developing confidential contracts, we recommend using the mocked version of fhEVM first for faster testing.
 You can achieve this by running `pnpm test:mock` for tests and `pnpm coverage:mock` for coverage computation.
 This approach provides a better developer experience.
 However, keep in mind that the mocked fhEVM has limitations and discrepancies compared to the real fhEVM node, as detailed in the [limitations](#limitations) section below.